Orani Church: History

-During the revolution against Spain, Fr.
-Fermín Pérez de San Julián, was spared from the ire of the Katipuneros by the townspeople, particularly by the people of Tapulao, who kept their spiritual leader from harm.
+During the revolution against Spain, Fermín Pérez de San Julián, was spared from the ire of the Katipuneros by the townspeople, particularly by the people of Tapulao, who kept their spiritual leader from harm.
 Other parish priests in Bataan were abducted, one was even hanged on a tree by the rebels.
 Pérez de San Julián together with other priests from Central Luzon, were eventually arrested by the rebels upon the orders of Gen. Emilio Aguinaldo.
 They were brought to prison camps where they were help captive until June 1899.
 After the Filipino-American war, Pérez de San Julián went back to Bataan and served as parish priest of Pilar until 1931.

 Early in the American colonial period, the priests at Orani organized catechetical instructions for first communicants, youth and adults in order to reinforce the faith of adherents to counter the rise of Protestantism.
-Assistance in this effort came from the Jesuit seminarians at San Carlos and San Javier Seminaries who would spend their summer break in the town upon the invitation of the parish priest, Father Pedro Salaverria.
+Assistance in this effort came from the Jesuit seminarians at San Carlos and San Javier Seminaries who would spend their summer break in the town upon the invitation of the parish priest, Pedro Salaverria.
 He was the administrator of the Hacienda de Dinalupihan of the Archdiocese of Manila.
 Debates between the Catholics and Protestants were organized in the town plaza.

-On March 16, 1938 a fire razed three fourths of Orani, Bataan, including the Church, then under the stewardship of Padre Gregorio Florencio, the Presidencia and the Tercena (former Bataan High School and later Orani Elementary School building).
+On March 16, 1938, a fire razed three fourths of Orani, Bataan, including the church, then under the stewardship of Gregorio Florencio, the Presidencia and the Tercena (former Bataan High School and later Orani Elementary School building).
 The partially damaged image of the Virgen Milagrosa was saved and brought to the Salaverría bahay na bato located beside the church.

-In September, 1938, the Church of Orani was rehabilitated.
+In September 1938, the Church of Orani was rehabilitated.